HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 This section of the guide extends the existing HL7 FHIR patient [$match](https://www.hl7.org/fhir/patient-operation-match.html) for cross-organizational use by authorized, trusted parties.

-> **NOTE:** As security is generally out of scope for this guide, the conditions required to authorize an individual’s, including the patient’s own, access to the results of a match request are not specified completely in this guide, nor should they be inferred.
+> **NOTE:** As security is generally out of scope for this guide, the conditions required to share personally identifiable information (PII) or to authorize an organization's or an individual’s, including the patient’s own, access to the results of a match request are not specified completely in this guide, nor should they be inferred.
 However, patient-initiated workflows (for example, "patient requested" purpose of use) **SHALL** always include explicit end-user authorization.

 Except where its recommendations involve FHIR $match-specific parameters, the guidance is intended to also apply to other patient matching workflows including non-FHIR transactions.
 Realizing that a better-formed match request produces the most reliable results, this implementation guide also includes a Guidance on Identity Assurance section as a companion resource to this best practice patient matching.